 Once again Denmark and Copenhagen, added another architectural landmark to the already long list of beautiful, spectacular and typically Danish buildings.
 Of course, it is not the regard for the building that is of utmost importance.
-It is what is behind the arched glass facade, which bends out toward the harbor entrance.
+It is what is behind the arched glass facade, which bends out toward the harbour entrance.

 The opera house, covers 41,000 m2 and has over 1,000 rooms, 14 stories and is designed by Danish architect Henning Larsen, The Main Stage - seats an audience of up to 1,703, has an orchestra pit for 110 musicians and has so many possibilities as regards technology and space that it is without a doubt one of the world’s most modern opera houses.